 Your wedding planner is the first professional you should contact.
 If you don’t have a planner contact your venue coordinator and your photographer.
 They likely helped you with wedding plans.
 They can help you make new plans now.

 The idea of re-planning your wedding can sometimes feel too hard to accomplish by yourself.
 Find someone to support you through it.
 I’m happy to be your support, or help you find a professional wedding planner who can handle everything you need.

 Photography options when postponing your wedding due to the pandemic.

 I’ll support the decision you make in regards to postponing.
 You have my promise to be your advocate and help you make decisions that are best for you.
 Here’s how I can help:

 - You can transfer your package to a new date.

 - If you downsize your wedding we can downsize your package.

-- I can photograph your elopement now and your reception later.
+- I can photograph your ceremony or elopement now and your reception later.

-You have my promise to be your advocate and to help you make decisions that are best for you.
-I’m grateful for everything my customers are doing to support my business.
-Contact me here if you need help with anything.
+I’m grateful for everything my customers are doing to support my business during this uncertain time.
+Contact me here if you need help.